tofnoob/tofnoob.github.io/weapons/void_piercer.md

 ---

 ## Void Piercer
-Nola the latest Altered character (the fifth one) who first appeared in version 4.6.
+Void Piercer is the latest Altered character (the fifth one) who first appeared in version 4.6.
 Her weapon is called **Star of Oblivion**.

 ![](images/void_piercer_profile.jpg)